BermudaOG/tic-tac-toe/README.md

 <a href="https://bermudaog.github.io/tic-tac-toe/"> Tic-Tac-Toe Project </a>

 # Roadmap for improvement
 ## I want to style the background of the site.
-Adding columns to the sides of the site and adding a color pallet to the columns and backgound.
+Adding columns to the sides of the site and adding a color pallet to the columns and background.
 I also want to add a reset button and maybe a record of wins.
 The reset button would just reset the board without the need to use the refresh button and with no need to refresh i can bank the wins and display them.